yiyins2/CS320-FA23/p4/README.md

 # Group Part (75%)

-For this portion of the project, you may collaborate with your group members in any way (even looking at working code).
+For this portion of the project, you may colorate with your group members in any way (even looking at working code).
 You may also seek help from 320 staff (mentors, TAs, instructor).
 You may not seek help from other 320 students (outside your group) or anybody outside the course.

 ## Data Format
 Take a look at the list of daily zips and CSV documentation on the EDGAR site: